vinland-technology/compliance-utils/README.md

 Misc small utils in your every day compliance work

+## Yocto related tools

+### yoda

+yoda analyses various files produced during a Yocto build and produces either:

+* a list of packages that is put in to the image built

+* a file containing information about packages

+### yoga

+*yoga* invokes *yoda* to create a list of image packages

+For each package in this files:

+* invokes yoda to analyse the package and collect relevant compliance information

+* invokes flict to do license compatibility check on the package

+* collects source code

+* collects copyright and license information

+* creates a graph, in various formats, over the package and its dependencies

+### yocr

+yocr creates a report summarising the compliance result from yocr.
+The report can be created for humans (html) and computers (JSON).

 ## dependencies.sh

 List dependencies recursively foe the given file.
 The files can be